 You’ll need to peel and slice your peaches.
 You want them thinly sliced as opposed to big thick wedges.
 I sliced them about 1/4″ thick using my absolute favorite knife for slicing fruit!

 Looking for more gluten-free peach recipes?
 I use fresh peaches in my favorite smoothie: a raspberry peach smoothie.
-This paleo blueberry peach crisp looks like it would be delicious and perfect timing as blueberries and peaches are usually ripe at the same time.

 I’ve never grilled peaches before but after seeing these honey grilled peaches, now I want to make them!
 And while we’ve had a cooked peach salsa before, I’ve never made a fresh peach salsa and want to now!
 What a great way to use up our garden bounty!